 The consolidated financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States ("US GAAP").
-Management has determined that GMS Finance and the Borrower Sub are both investment companies for the purposes of accounting and financial reporting in accordance with Accounting Standards Update ("ASU") 2013-08, Financial Services-Investment Companies ("ASU 2013-08"): Amendments to the Scope, Measurement and Disclosure Requirements and GMS Finance will consolidate the Borrower Sub.
-The consolidated financial statements include the accounts of GMS Finance and its wholly-owned subsidiary, the Borrower Sub.
+The Company is an investment company for the purposes of accounting and financial reporting in accordance with Accounting Standards Update ("ASU") 2013-08, Financial Services-Investment Companies ("ASU 2013-08"): Amendments to the Scope, Measurement and Disclosure Requirements.
+The consolidated financial statements include the accounts of GMS Finance and its wholly-owned subsidiaries, the Borrower Sub and the 2015-1 Issuer.
 All significant intercompany balances and transactions have been eliminated.
 US GAAP for an investment company requires investments to be recorded at fair value.
 The carrying value for all other assets and liabilities approximates their fair value.